 While it’s frustrating to spend money on a car that has serious (and dangerous) mechanical flaws, the California Lemon Law protects your rights and interests by making the automaker or dealer repurchase your car from you.
-If you are eligible, the dealer or manufacturer must use a specific formula to determine how much to pay you.
+If you find yourself in a situation because of these flaws, consulting with an experienced car accident attorney can be beneficial.
+If you are eligible under the Lemon Law, the dealer or manufacturer must use a specific formula to determine how much to pay you.

 The California Lemon Law Repurchase Formula lays out what the manufacturer or dealer must compensate you for and what they can deduct for by law.

 Under the formula, the dealer must refund your down payment, monthly car payments, license and registration fees, and sales tax.
 If the sales tax, license, or registration fees were prorated into your monthly car payments, then you’ll be reimbursed only for what you’ve paid so far.

 The dealer must also reimburse you for any expenses and costs you incurred while your car was in the shop for a Lemon Law claim.
 Examples of reimbursable expenses include rental cars, tow truck fees, taxi fares, and more.
 The dealer must also pay any prepayment penalties, finance charges, or termination charges you have incurred or will incur as a result of selling the car back to the manufacturer.